Short Losing Runs

 This is the only real negative of the WannaWinBM service.

-With average odds of 9 (8/1) these are clearly not tipping favourites to win.
-However, that said, the Win Rate has been very consistent over the months ranging in the narrow band between 14% and 18%.
+At typical odds of 9 (8/1) WannwinBM is clearly not tipping favourites to win.
+However, that said, the Win Rate has been very consistent over the months – only once dropping into single figures in Oct’20.

-The Estimated Longest Losing Run (ELLR) is a statistically calculated number based on the Strike Rate (Win Rate) and means you could expect to suffer a run of 41 losing bets in a row.
+The Estimated Longest Losing Run (ELLR) is a statistically calculated number based on the Strike Rate (Win Rate) and means you could anticipate suffering a run of 50 losing bets in a row.

-Taking a broader view on losing runs, with an average of 6 tips per day, this could mean you should be prepared for a streak of 7 losing days in a row.
+Taking a broader view on losing runs, with an average of 3 tips per day, this could mean you should be prepared for a possible streak of 17 losing days in a row.

 Skillful or Lucky (P-VALUE)

-The statistical p-value reflects the strength of evidence that the ROI being produced by a tipster is due to their skill/expertise or could just be due to chance.
+The statistical p-value reflects the strength of evidence that the ROI being produced by a tipster is due to their skill/expertise or whether it could be just luck or chance.

-WannaWinBM’s p-value of 0.22% indicates there is strong evidence that the ROI being delivered by this tipster is not the result of chance but more likely due to their expertise.
+WannaWinBM’s p-value of 0.007% indicates there is very strong evidence that the ROI being delivered by this tipster is not the result of chance but is much more likely due to their expertise.

 Betting Bank Required

-A sensible figure for a betting bank might, therefore, be three times the ELLR multiplied by the stake points.
+A sensible figure for a betting bank might, therefore, be two and a half times the ELLR multiplied by the stake points.

 WannaWInBM himself suggests “a 100 point bank placing 1 point on each selection“.
-This is equivalent to a 1000 point bank placing 10 points on each selection.
-So our two figures for Betting Bank are pretty much in agreement.
+This is equivalent to a 1000 point bank placing 10 points on each selection so the figures are in reasonable agreement.

-This is where the negative of a large ELLR is counter-balanced by the positive of an exceptionally good Risk/Reward figure.
+This is where the negative of a large ELLR is counter-balanced by the positive of a good Risk/Reward figure.

-Dividing the risk figure by the reward figure gives us a Risk/Reward factor that we use to compare tipsters.
+Dividing the risk figure by the reward figure gives us a Risk/Reward factor that we can use to compare tipsters.
 The combination of low risk and high reward is the ideal combination.
 So the smaller the Risk/Reward value is the better.
+A value under 1 is ideal.

 Value for Money (VfM)